Félix Houphouët-Boigny: Birth, childhood and education

 According to his official biography, Houphouët-Boigny was probably born on 18 October 1905, in Yamoussoukro to a family of hereditary chiefs of the Baoulé people.
 Unofficial accounts, however, place his birth date up to seven years earlier.
 Born into the animist Akouès tribe, he was named Dia Houphouët: his first name Dia means "prophet" or "magician".
 His father was N'Doli Houphouët.
 Dia Houphouët was the great-nephew through his mother of Queen Yamousso and the village chief, Kouassi N'Go.
 When N'Go was murdered in 1910, Dia was named to succeed him as chief.
 Due to his young age, his stepfather Gbro Diby ruled as regent until Dia came of age; Dia's father had already died.

 Houphouët-Boigny descended from tribal chiefs through his mother, Kimou N'Dri (also known as N'Dri Kan).
 She died much later in 1936.
 Doubts remain as to the identity of his father, N'Doli.
 Officially a native of the N'Zipri of Didiévi tribe, N'Doli Houphouët died shortly after the birth of his son Augustin, although no reliable information regarding his death exists.
 Houphouët-Boigny had two elder sisters, Faitai (1898?–1998) and Adjoua (d.
 1987), as well as a younger brother Augustin (d.
 1939).

-The French colonial administration recognised tribal leaders; they arranged to have Houphouët go to school at the military post in Bonzi, not far from his village, in order to prepare for his future as a leader, despite strenuous objections from relatives, especially his great-aunt Queen Yamousso.
+The French colonial administration recognised tribal leaders; they arranged to have Houphouët go to school at the military post in Bonzi, not far from his village, to prepare for his future as a leader, despite strenuous objections from relatives, especially his great-aunt Queen Yamousso.
 In 1915, he was transferred to the école primaire supérieure (secondary) at Bingerville in spite of his family's reluctance to have him go to boarding school.
 The same year, at Bingerville, Houphouët converted to Christianity; he considered it a modern religion and an obstacle to the spread of Islam.
 He chose to be christened Félix.

 First in his class, Houphouët was accepted into the École normale supérieure William Ponty in 1919, and earned a teaching degree.
 In 1921, he attended the École de médecine de l'AOF (French West Africa School of Medicine) in French Senegal, where he came first in his class in 1925 and qualified as a medical assistant.
 As he never completed his studies in medicine, he could qualify only as a médecin africain, a poorly paid doctor.